Video shows struggle for hammer during Pelosi attack

-Video released publicly Friday shows the husband of former U.S. House Speaker Nancy Pelosi fighting for control of a hammer with his assailant during a brutal attack in the couple's San Francisco home last year.
+Video released publicly Friday shows the husband of former U.S. House Speaker Nancy Pelosi struggling with his assailant for control of a hammer moments before he was struck in the head during a brutal attack in the couple's San Francisco home last year.

-The body-camera footage shows suspect David DePape wrest the tool from 82-year-old Paul Pelosi and lunge toward him the hammer over his head.
-The blow to Pelosi occurs out of view and the officers — one of them cursing — rush into the house and jump on DePape.
+The body-camera footage shows suspect David DePape wrest the tool from Paul Pelosi, 82, and lunge toward him with the hammer over his head.
+The blow to Pelosi occurs out of the camera's view and the officers — one of them cursing — rush into the house and jump on DePape.

 The release comes after a coalition of news agencies, including The Associated Press, sought access to the evidence that prosecutors played in open court last month.
 The San Francisco District Attorney's Office had refused to make the exhibits available to journalists.